Rishthegreat/Notes/School/WW2.md

 		- They were a little bit socialistic
 	- Francisco Franco starts a revolution
 	- Since this was a Civil War, the US aids the Spanish government to fight against the facist revolution
-	- Congress finds out and they go nuts, so the neutrality acts are amended so that the US cannot
+	- Congress finds out and they go nuts, so the neutrality acts are amended so that the US cannot give aid
+	- Franco wins the Civil War
+		- He stays in power